 “CEMEX is well-positioned to tackle these types of jobs in Houston with our strong Texas network,” said Joel Galassini, CEMEX USA Regional President—Texas and New Mexico Region.
 “We have more than 20 ready-mix plants around Houston and four rail terminals to supply the necessary materials for large projects.
 It takes a dedicated team to pull off this type of pour.
 For Texas Tower, we coordinated the pour out of eight different plants located at five different locations around the city.
 CEMEX is proud to be building a better future in Houston, and we are grateful to work with Gilbane Building Company and Baker Concrete to make this mat pour a success.”

-When finished, Texas Tower is expected to provide one million cubic feet of office space and house the global headquarters for Hines.
+When finished, Texas Tower is expected to provide one million square feet of office space and house the global headquarters for Hines.
 The skyscraper is expected to be complete in late 2021.

 CEMEX is a global building materials company that provides high quality products and reliable service to customers and communities in more than 50 countries throughout the world.
 Its U.S. network includes 11 cement plants, more than 50 strategically- located distribution terminals, 50 aggregate quarries and nearly 270 ready-mix concrete plants.